-For a verbal description of the grammar built-in predicate ${\tt phrase/3}$ see section 8.1.1
+For a definition of the built-in predicate phrase/3 see section 8.1.1.

 7.16 Executing procedures expanded from grammar rules

 If a grammar rule to be prepared for execution has a non-terminal indicator N//A, and N is the name of the predicate indicator N/A', with A' = A + 2, of a built-in predicate, existing in the complete database, the result of expansion and the behaviour of the prepared grammar rule on execution is implementation dependent.
 This does not hold for the required non-terminals expanding to built-in predicates defined in 7.15.